Johnston Murray

 Johnston Murray (July 21, 1902 – April 16, 1974) was an American lawyer, politician, and the 14th governor of Oklahoma from 1951 to 1955.
 He was a member of the Democratic Party.

-Murray was the first Native American to be elected as governor in the United States.
-Murray's mother, Mary Alice Hearrell, was a citizen of the Chickasaw Nation.
-His father, William H. Murray, by virtue of his marriage to Hearrell in 1899, also became a citizen of the nation under Chickasaw law.
-The elder Murray was an advisor to Governor Douglas H. Johnston of the Chickasaw Nation, and later served in numerous political offices after Oklahoma was admitted as a state.
-He served as the ninth governor of Oklahoma (1931–1935).
+Murray was the first Native American to be elected as governor in the United States although he was not an enrolled member of any nation.
+His father, William H. Murray, was the ninth governor of Oklahoma (1931–1935).
+As governor, the younger Murray attempted to reduce state spending but was stymied by legislators.

-As governor 20 years later, Johnston Murray attempted to reduce state spending but was blocked by state legislators, although they were part of the Democratic majority.
-The state constitution prohibited a second succeeding term, and his second wife Willie Murray ran for governor in 1954.
-She failed to win.
-They broke up in a bitter public divorce proceeding, which began a few months later.
-The divorce was final in 1956.

-Murray later married Helen Shutt.
-They moved to Fort Worth, Texas, where he worked for an oil well servicing company and later a limousine service.
+The state constitution prohibited him from seeking a second term and, in 1954, his wife Willie ran for governor but lost.
+In 1956, the couple divorced and Murray switched sides and joined the Republican Party.
+Murray later remarried and moved to Fort Worth, Texas, where he worked for an oil well servicing company and later a limousine service.
 After returning to Oklahoma City, Murray formed a law partnership with Whit Pate in February 1960.
 He ran for Oklahoma State Treasurer in 1962, but finished last in the four-man Democratic primary field.
-He later worked for the remainder of his career as a consulting attorney for the Oklahoma Department of Welfare.
-Both he and his father were buried in Tishomingo, Oklahoma.
+Murray worked for the remainder of his career as a consulting attorney for the Oklahoma Department of Welfare.